Cape Painting and Carpentry, Inc.

 Kitchen Foundation In December, 2001, the foundation was built.
 We capped it, including a blue plastic tarp, for the winter.
 We did not want to remove the roof during the winter.

-In the spring we put up the walls and roof of the kitchen before removing the roof from the main part of the house We framed the kitchen with 2 x 6 wall framing allowing better and more effecive insulation, plus correct vapor barriers.
-We put in skylights for additional natural light and passive solar heating.
-Framing focused for little or no materials waste..
+In the spring we put up the walls and roof of the kitchen before removing the roof from the main part of the house.
 Kitchen walls and roofline

 Once the kitchen addition was framed we began work on the upstairs expansion.
 We removed the roof and built floor, walls, and new roof in three stages so that the amount of area with no roof was managable with tarps overnight.
 We were lucky with the weather.
 There were only two rainy periods during the three week period when there was only partial roof coverage.
 New roof in stages